10 Best Running Shoes for Flat Feet (2026): Tested Over 1,500 Miles With Flat Arches

 My miles100

-The GT-2000 13 costs significantly less than the Kayano while still providing solid stability through LITETRUSS technology.
-I tested it for 100 miles and the pronation control held up well — not as sophisticated as 4D Guidance or GuideRails, but effective.
+The GT-2000 14 costs significantly less than the Kayano while still providing solid stability through the 3D Guidance System.
+I tested it for 100 miles (read my complete ASICS GT-2000 review) and the pronation control held up well — combining a widened platform and lateral guidance grooves for incredibly smooth, stable heel-to-toe transitions.
 Available in 4E width, which makes it the most affordable wide stability option.

 ProsCons

-Best value stability shoes on this listLITETRUSS is less advanced than 4D Guidance
+Best value stability shoes on this list3D Guidance is effective but less premium than Kayano

 4E width availableFirmer ride — less cushioning for long runs